alexk49/resources/README.md

 Just searching different resources can be time consuming.
 This serves as a personal reference for things I've come across and found useful, as well as resources I intend to use.

 These are notes of different programming resources.
-I use simple [todo.txt](https://github.com/todotxt) type tags to show status of certain resources.
-Anything with no tags can be assumed to be only there for reference/future use.

 This is definitely not perfect and is by no means meant to be definitive.

 ## General Resources